Cyubahiroprince/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that Display current directory contents in a long format
+a script of current directory contents, including hidden files using the long format